-Conclusion The present study revealed the comparable gross anatomical and biometrical features of the heart between Gaddi sheep and goats with evident significant morphometric differences.
+Conclusion The present study revealed the comparable gross anatomical and biometrical features of the heart of Gaddi sheep and goats with evident significant morphometric differences.
 The goat heart was consistently larger across most parameters, indicating possible physiological variations between the two species.
 These findings offer valuable comparative anatomical information with potential implications for species-specific clinical and veterinary practices.

 Table 1.
 Statistical analysis of the biometrical observations of various parameters of the heart of Gaddi sheep and goat (values in mm except weight in gm and angle in degrees)